Manganos' corruption sentencings delayed, court papers say

 Defense attorneys could not be reached for comment Friday.
 John Marzulli, a spokesman for Eastern District prosecutors, declined to comment.

-Prosecutors said Singh bribed Edward Mangano with a number of items, including a $450,000 no-show job for Linda Mangano, in order to help the restaurateur get the $20 million in loan guarantees , as well as contracts to supply bread and rolls to the county jail and food to emergency workers during superstorm Sandy.
+Prosecutors said Singh bribed Edward Mangano with a number of items, including a $450,000 no-show job for Linda Mangano, to help the restaurateur get the $20 million in loan guarantees, as well as contracts to supply bread and rolls to the county jail and food to emergency workers during superstorm Sandy.

-Azrack ruled Thursday she would not set a new sentencing date until defense attorneys and prosecutors have a change to argue on all the motions.

 Comments